-Q4: Technical:
+Q4: Technical

--Using standard floppy disk drives, what is the maximum floppy disk storage you can achieve with an Apple III in emulation mode?
+- Using two standard floppy disk drives, what is the maximum floppy disk storage you can achieve with an Apple III in emulation mode? - Which side of a floppy diskette is used to store data?

-Q5: Basic Apple:
+Q5: Basic Apple

--What is the weight of an FCC approved Apple II?
+■ What is the weight of an FCC approved Apple II?